OctopusDeploy/OctopusDSC/README.md

     - Run `vagrant plugin install vagrant-winrm`
     - Run `vagrant plugin install vagrant-winrm-syncedfolders`
     - Run `vagrant up -- provider virtualbox`.
 This will run all the scenarios under the [Tests](Tests) folder.
+5. If you want to test locally using Hyper-V
+    - Run `vagrant plugin install vagrant-dsc`
+    - Run `vagrant plugin install vagrant-winrm`
+    - Run `vagrant plugin install vagrant-winrm-syncedfolders`
+    - Run `vagrant up -- provider hyperv`.
+This will run all the scenarios under the [Tests](Tests) folder.
-5. If you want to test using AWS or Azure
+6. If you want to test using AWS
     - Run `vagrant plugin install vagrant-aws`
     - Run `vagrant plugin install vagrant-aws-winrm`
     - Set an environment variable `AWS_ACCESS_KEY_ID` to a valid value